cits5501/cits5501.github.io/src/index.md

 - - **Availability**
   - I work half-time at UWA, and am normally only on campus on Tuesdays and Wednesdays.
 - - **Consultation**
-  - Email {% email_el_spannized coordinator.email %} for an appointment, or visit my office between 4-5pm Wednesdays.
-Students are also welcome to speak to me after the lectures.
+  - Email {% email_el_spannized coordinator.email %} for an appointment,
+    or visit my office between 4-5pm Wednesdays.
+Students are also welcome to speak to me after the lectures. \
+    **Changes due to Covid restrictions, March 2022**: While we're under restrictions due to Covid and most students are off campus, I suggest emailing me anytime up until Wednesday morning to make an appointment for an online meeting between 4 and 5pm Wednesday afternoon.
+    (Or, if between 4 and 5pm Wednesday doesn't suit, we can arrange some other time.)
+My consultation time is usually fairly quiet this early in semester -- if it gets busier later, I may get students to make bookings through Outlook instead.
 ```

 :::